neondatabase/website/content/docs/reference/glossary.md

 An encrypted access token that enables you to authenticate with Neon using the Neon API.
 An access token is generated when creating a Neon API key.
 For more information, see [Manage API keys](/docs/manage/api-keys).

-## tmpfs

-A temporary file storage system that uses a portion of a system's RAM to store files, improving performance by reducing disk usage.

 ## unpooled connection string

 An unpooled connection string connects to your Neon database directly.
 It does not use [connection pooling](#connection-pooling), and it looks similar to this: